Gexkill/sweng2/TP/src/index.md

 # 5. Program Stubs and Test Data Required

 ## 5.1 Stubs and drivers
-We only have 2 stubs since we decided to use top-down. **[we use bottom-up ;) ]**
+We only have 2 stubs since we decided to use bottom-up. **FIX THE NUMBER WHEN WE TAKE A DECISION ABOUT CLIENTDRIVER**

 ### 5.1.1.
 SMS gateway
 #### Usages
 * I1T1

 #### Description
 This stub allows to test the SMS functionalities, emulating the external gateway.
-This is possible for two reasons:
+This is done for the following two reasons:

 * Cost: reduce the cost of tests (it doesn't send real SMS)
 * Easy to test: in this way it is an easy test functionality, in fact there are no network problems (the *send* return always OK) and the stub offers easy methods to see the text of messages sent

 ### 5.1.2.
+Push gateway
+#### Usages
+* I1T2
+* I3T1

+#### Description
+This stub allows to test the push notification functionalities, emulating the external gateway.
+This is done for the following two reasons:

+* Cost: reduce the cost of tests (a big amount of notifications must be paid)
+* Easy to test: in this way it is an easy test functionality, in fact there are no network problems (the *send* return always OK) and the stub offers easy methods to see the text of notification sent

+### 5.1.3.
 ClientDriver
 #### Usages
+* I3T1
 * I4T1
 * I5T1
 * I7T1
+* I7T2
 * I8T1
 * I8T2
 * I8T3